-Whites Continuing Education has teamed up with insurance industry veteran James Miller from Maple Grove Minnesota.
-Mr Miller has created state approved classes that focus on topics related to the restoration industry.
+Mr. James Miller, whom is from Maple Grove Minnesota, has created state-approved classes which focus on a variety of topics related to the restoration industry.

 Classes are all from 8:00 to 4:30 with lunch provided by Whites.
 Morning session is from 8-12, lunch 12-12:30 and afternoon session is 12:30-4:30